pipiscrew/RSSGuardHelper/README.md

 ---

+* v1.0.1
+  * remove `visible` property as in some situation breaks the binding
+  * adding `URLActive` checkbox (this must be checked when asking for preview)

 ## This project uses the following 3rd-party dependencies :
 * [html-agility-pack](https://github.com/zzzprojects/html-agility-pack/) - v1.11.46
 * [HtmlAgilityPack.CssSelector](https://github.com/hcesar/HtmlAgilityPack.CssSelector) - v1.0.2 - without this library user has to write **XPath** selectors (example  ```//*[@id="bd"]/div[2]/div[1]/div/div[1]/div/h2/a```).